 It’s also not the worst idea to throw in a good rain fly (if it’s not already included like in the Lawson model) to increase your odds of having a memorable trip (in a good way)!
 We like the Bear Butt rain fly made specifically for your 2-person hammock.
 If you don’t have 2 people, so much the better since it’ll give you the extra coverage you need even when sleeping solo!

 Okay, I couldn’t leave you at this point without showing you something worth looking at if only for the curiosity or “freak” factor!
 The hammocks we’ve been discussing range in price from less than $50 to nearly $200, and really, you don’t need to spend more for a decent, comfortable camping trip.
-However, for those whose pockets are a bit deeper and who would like to enjoy the “finer” things in life, here’s a hammock (or three) to check out around the $6K price point!
+However, for those whose pockets are a bit deeper and who would like to enjoy the “finer” things in life, here's a hammock (or three) to check out around the $1K price point!
 Yes, you read that correctly!
-Hmm, a decent used car, or a piece of cloth to sleep on?
-Tough decisions we make in life right?
+Priorities huh?

 Let me know if your hammock experience is different than mine and if you have a favorite product you just can’t keep quiet about!